 C# TODO Comments (Visual Studio)Use TODO comments to track tasks in Visual Studio.
 Review the TODO syntax.

 TODO Comments.
-Programs are complicated.
-When in development, many tasks need remembering.
+Programs are complicated—when in development, many tasks need remembering.
 We track them in Visual Studio with TODO comments.

-You probably have a lot of code that needs a lot of work.
-If you don't, then you need to write code that needs a lot of work.
-Here are some examples of TODO lines that Visual Studio will notice and put into its special Task Pane.
+Examples Here are some examples of TODO lines that Visual Studio will notice and put into its special Task Pane.

 //todo: fix dialog windows

 //TODO: work on SQLCE guide

 // Todo new screenshot Visual Studio Code.

-Summary.
+A summary.
 We looked at TODO comment syntax in the Visual Studio IDE.
 You can go through your project and put TODO comments everywhere you need to do something.

+Other comments.
 UNDONE and HACK are a couple other predefined comment tokens.

-Tip: Experiment and find what suits your style the best, so you can be as productive as possible—or as productive as you want to be.
+Experiment and find what suits your style the best, so you can be as productive as you want to be.